pranchalsharma-github/DevCode-React-App/README.md

 A real-time code editor built using React, Node Js and Web Sockets for real-time communication.

-Took the inspiration from (https://www.youtube.com/c/CodersGyan)'s Youtube tutorial on how the same, check it out to learn amazing development stuff!
+Took the inspiration from (https://www.youtube.com/c/CodersGyan)'s Youtube tutorial on the same, check it out to learn amazing development stuff!